Sha 2 Vs Sha 1

 Weaknesses of SHA-1:

 The most significant weakness of SHA-1 lies in its susceptibility to collision attacks.
 Researchers have demonstrated practical collision attacks, meaning it's possible to find two different inputs that produce the same SHA-1 hash value.
-This vulnerability compromises the integrity of data secured using SHA-1, allowing malicious actors to potentially forge digital signatures or tamper with data without detection.
+Practically speaking, this vulnerability compromises the integrity of data secured using SHA-1, allowing malicious actors to potentially forge digital signatures or tamper with data without detection.
 The relatively short hash length (160 bits) also contributes to its vulnerability.

 Why SHA-1 is Deprecated: